 Step 4.
 In the Network Connections dialog, click “Add”.

 Step 5.
-Choose Point-to-Point Tunneling Protocol (PPTP) as the connection type, then click “Create”.
+Choose Point-to-Point Tunnelling Protocol (PPTP) as the connection type, then click “Create”.

 Step 6.
 On the Editing VPN connection dialog, enter the following values: